 Passing the Master's examination concludes the degree program and qualifies the student for professional work.
-This determines that the student has understood the technical context, has acquired the necessary skills to apply scientific methods and findings, and has acquired the necessary general and specialist knowledge for transitioning into professional practice.
+This confirms that the student has acquired the in-depth subject knowledge necessary for the transition to professional practice, understands the subject in its wider context and has the ability to work scientific.